nataliaElv/blog/content/en/posts/data_curation.md

 If you are doing annotations as part of an AI/ML project, you can think of these annotations as examples of the expected output of a model, given a specific input.

-To learn more about annotations you can check this page: 📚 [[Resources for data annotation]].
+To learn more about annotations you can check this page: 📚 [Resources for data annotation](/en/posts/annotation_resources).

 ## What is the difference between data curation and data annotation?